5 Best Drywall Taping Tools in 2022

 Know More: Aquadefense vs Redgard Which Waterproof Should You Use?

-Drywall Tape Categories
+Drywall Tape Types

 Paper Tape

-Paper drywall tape is not that costly compared to other drywall tapes.
-Paper tape can be ripped easily with a knife.
-Remember to press the tape after applying the tape on a surface as there may exist some air bubbles underneath the tape.
+• Remember to press the tape after applying the tape on a surface as there may exist some air bubbles underneath the tape.
 The air bubble is not a big issue when taping using an automatic taper or a banjo.

 Fiberglass Mesh Tape